alesch/elevator/doc/simulation.md

 `Elevator.World` simulates physical reality by counting ticks from Time.

+The `World` will poke the doors, motor and sensors, at the right time to simulate the reality of time passing and its mechanical workings taking place (motor breaking, doors opening, a sensor firing).

 **Physical constants** (at 250ms/tick):

 | Scenario | Ticks | Wall time |